NautilusTrader

 • ts_last: Last update timestamp.

-• duration_ns: Duration from open to close in nanoseconds.
+• duration_ns: Duration from open to close in nanoseconds, or zero while open.

 Associated data